geek101/focal/README.md

 ## Mobilenetv2 with Deeplabv3+

-This model is uses the mask from stage 1 and refines it.
+This model uses the mask from stage 1 and refines it.
 Pretrained on Pascal VOC 2012

 ## Install